 Rule out medical causes of nightmares.

 Medical issues, especially breathing problems during sleep, can be a cause of bad dreams and nightmares.
-It pays to talk with your medical doctor and be sure that there is no underlying medical problems that is causing or worsening your nightmares.
+It pays to talk with your medical doctor and be sure that there are no underlying medical problems that are causing or worsening your nightmares.
 This “medical rule out” is a good idea for all mental illnesses.

 The talk approach to reducing nightmares.